vanelsberg/APKautobuild/README.md

 * **Important**:

     When editing the _aapsbuilder.config configuration file make sure not to change the file line ending from Unix 'LF' to Windows 'CR/LF'.
-    You can check by openeing the file with Windows notepad.exe (enable the status bar from view) at look at the bottum-right of the window: it should say "Unix (LF), UTF-8"
+    You can check by opening the file with Windows notepad.exe (enable the status bar from view) at look at the bottum-right of the window: it should say "Unix (LF), UTF-8"

-**You will find the build output in the location __data__/output**
+**You will find the build output in the location __data__/builds**

-## MacOS
+## Additional notes:

-TODO: Untested!?
+On first run Docker needs to download the APKbuilder image from the Docker repository.
+Depending on the speed of your internet connection this may take some time.
+Subsequent builds however will reused the image downloaded locally.

+An active internet connection is required while building the APK for getting the latest code and libraries to build the APK's